AppTh/CryptIt/README.md

 # CryptIt
 Easy Encryption from contextmenu

+WARNING!!
+THIS PROGRAM WILL IRREVERSABLY ENCRYPT THE FILES YOU CHOOSE.
+PLEASE REMEMBER YOUR PASSWORD.

 Instructions:

 <p>Tested on Python 3.4.3.
 Needs PyCrypto to work (install with e.g. pip install pycrypto)</p>